nikvdp/pbproxy/README.md

 with pbpaste, eg from server2 you can run `pbpaste server1` and it'll print out the contents of server1's clipboard.

+## Prereqs:

+For best results:

+- **make sure you have key-based ssh authentication set up** (otherwise you'll have to enter your password each time you copy or paste)
+- make sure you have `pbproxy` installed and on `PATH` on all machines you'll be copying/pasting to/from.

 ## Usage:

-**For best results make sure you have key-based ssh authentication set up**, otherwise you'll have to enter your password each time you copy or paste.

 - Print the contents of another machine's clipboard to your local machine's stdout:
   ```
   pbpaste <some-server>
   ```
 - Insert data into another machine's clipboard:

   ```
   echo hello there | pbcopy <some-server>
   ```

   You can also use this to send the contents of your current machine's clipboard to another machine:

   ```
   pbpaste | pbcopy <some-server>